kouliping/en/documentation/Cloud-Security/Anti-DDoS-Basic/Operation-Guide/Protection-Threshold-Set.md

 ![Create Subject](https://github.com/jdcloudcom/cn/blob/edit/image/Basic%20Anti-DDos/threshold02.png)

-** Note **: The setting of the purge threshold should be slightly higher than the traffic flow in the normal case.
+** Note **: The value of the purge threshold should be slightly higher than the traffic flow in the normal case.